 To ensure a long shelf life for your rice vinegar, it should be stored properly.

 It is ideal to store rice vinegar in a dry location at room temperature.
-It should be kept away from any sources of direct sunlight or heat, which can cause rice vinegar to go bad quicker.
+It should be kept away from direct sunlight or heat sources, which can cause rice vinegar to go bad quicker.

 When opened, rice vinegar should be sealed tightly after each use.
 Frequent exposure to air will cause it to spoil faster.

 If you do not think you will be able to use a bottle of rice vinegar within five years, or if you are approaching its labeled “use by” date, it can be refrigerated.
 This will prolong its shelf life.